The Major and Minor Program

 Lower Division Honors Physics Sequence

 Physics students may take the upper division physics courses in a variety of sequences.
 Analytic Mechanics (105) and Quantum Mechanics (137A-137B) are most often taken during the junior year while Electromagnetism and Optics (110A-110B) is taken during the senior year.
+Please note: Physics 110B is not required but may be completed to satisfy the upper division physics elective requirement.
+It is strongly recommended for students planning graduate school in physics.
 The Modern Physics and Advanced Electrical Laboratory (111) is a variable unit course, six units of which are required for the major.
 Statistical and Thermal Physics (112) and a Physics elective may be taken whenever you choose.

 The following list is one possible four year sequence of required courses in the physics major; keep in mind that all University and L&S requirements must also fit within this program.
 We strongly suggest that most, if not all University and L&S requirements be completed prior to declaring.
 Consult the L&S Announcement for more details regarding the University and L&S requirements.